-- 1.3.d.1.
+- 1.3.d.
+Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - 1.3.d.1.
 Professional responsibilities include relationship among technologies, society and nature, and understanding of health, safety and cultural issues within local and global contexts. - 1.3.d.2.
 Sufficient understanding on issues related to legal principles, such as copyright shall be particularly considered. - 1.3.d.3.
 Ability to comprehend issues related to ethical principles, such as integrity and independence in professional judgment. - 1.3.d.4.
 Recognize the need, and have the ability, to engage in independent learning for continual development as a computing professional. - 1.3.e.1.
 Ability to collaboratively work with others including people from different fields. - 1.3.e.2.
 Ability to precisely judge and conduct own work during collaborative work. - 1.3.e.3.
-Ability to appropriately judge what others should do and to address to others during collaborative work.
+Ability to appropriately judge what others should do and to address to others during collaborative work. - 1.3.e.
+Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.